nhokchihiro/appbio24-tramha/Week10/README-Week10.md

 make SRR=SRR1972720 SAMPLE=G4188.1 all
 ```

-d.3/ Generate one final VCF file from all above commands:
+d.3/ Generate one final VCF file and its statistics from all above commands:

 ```
 bcftools merge -0 vcf/*.vcf.gz -O z > vcf/final.vcf.gz